Sally Conover, Program Director

 Sharing your home with an international student is a unique and personal way for both the host family and the student to learn firsthand about another way of life.
 Host families are often the first introduction to American culture for a newly arriving student, and this gives them a very special opportunity to present a positive first impression of American life to their student.
 In addition to giving their student a “home away from home”, our host families provide their students with a safe, supportive, and nurturing environment to develop and improve their English speaking skills, while achieving academic success.
 If you are ready to open your home and your heart to an international student, please consider becoming a host family.

-Host families that apply to join our housing registry go through a double interview process, as well as an onsite home inspection and background check, prior to being qualified to receive any student in their home.
+Host families who apply to join our housing registry go through a double interview process, as well as an onsite home inspection and background check, prior to being qualified to receive any student in their home.
 Once a host family has been accepted in to our registry, we work closely with the family through every aspect of the placement process, and we do everything possible to offer our families the best-matched student available.

 How to Become a Host Family